 19. Shopping For Groceries

-Do you rather help people shop for groceries?
+Would you rather help people shop for groceries?
 Try out Instacart.
-With Instacart, you will shop for groceries and deliver them.
+With Instacart, you can shop for groceries and deliver them.

 20. Yard Work